jakecoppinger/dinner_today/README.md

 ## Hosting notes & analytics
 The site is hosted on [Github Pages](https://pages.github.com/), using CloudFlare's CDN to improve ping and add HTTPS support.
 [Heap Analytics](https://heapanalytics.com/) is used for anonymous usage analytics.

 # Author
 Jake Coppinger
 [jakecoppinger.com](http://www.jakecoppinger.com)
 [jake@jakecoppinger.com](mailto:jake@jakecoppinger.com)

+# License

+**tl;dr:** The GNU GPLv3 is a copyleft license that requires anyone who distributes your code or a derivative work to make the source available under the same terms, and also provides an express grant of patent rights from contributors to users.

+DinnerToday.info: A simple webapp that states the meal for your college Copyright (C) 2017 Jake Coppinger

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.